Armed Forces of the Philippines launches NGAUS-inspired Reservist Organization

-Over 2,000 Armed Forces of the Philippines Reservists, active duty leaders, and members of the Guam and Hawaii National Guard State Partnership Programs celebrated the inaugural General Assembly of the Association of Reservists and Reservist Administrators of the Philippines Inc. (ARRAPI), Manila, Dec.
-3-5.
+MANILA, Philippines (Dec.
+7, 2024) - Over 2,000 Armed Forces of the Philippines Reservists, active-duty leaders, and members of the Guam and Hawaii National Guard State Partnership Programs celebrated the inaugural General Assembly of the Association of Reservists and Reservist Administrators of the Philippines Inc. (ARRAPI).

 Modeled after the National Guard Association of the United States, the newly formed organization seeks to capitalize on over 1.6 million AFP reservists taking a more active role in domestic responses and integrating with the regular forces.
-(Photo courtesy Armed Forces of the Philippines)
+ARRAPI also aims to empower reservists through strategic initiatives such as enhanced recruitment and capabilities development.

+General Romeo S. Brawner Jr., Armed Forces of the Philippines Chief of Staff, emphasized the AFP’s ongoing implementation of the Reserve Force Development Strategy.
+“Our Reservists are essential components of the Armed Forces of the Philippines, providing crucial support during emergencies and significantly contributing to community development, ensuring we are prepared to confront any challenges to our national sovereignty,” Brawner stated in his remarks.

 |Date Taken: